Marine Transportation System

 MTS matters?
 Of course it does.
 This blog highlights information that we find interesting and on point–reports, stories, data, studies, opinions, and developments in policy and business.
 And maybe there will be an occasional diversion just to keep things interesting.
 Comments and corrections are welcome.

-Through MTS Matters we share our individual interests, insights and opinions, which do not necessarily reflect the opinions of any organization with which we are affiliated.
+Through MTS Matters we share our individual interests, insights and opinions, which do not necessarily reflect the opinions of any organizations with which we are affiliated.

 (Make MTS Matters a regular stop on your browser: 1) bookmark the page, 2) use the RSS Feed link at top, or 3) be notified of new postings by following “pbea” on Twitter.)